LorenvXn/Simple-web-server-example-ansible-and-containers-/Real case scenarios/Deploy Machine Learning and MysqlSHELL env/ML_and_data_vizualization.md

 ```
 <br>

-5) Obtain vizualization of the data with the help of nginx and running expect scripting
+5) Obtain vizualization of the data with the help of nginx & running Expect script

 <i> files *.txt for data analysis were put under "/".
  Plot images are saved under /home, and then sent to /var/www/html.